timrchavez/capomastro/README.md

 I'd recommend installing gunicorn, but you can use the default ./manage.py runserver.

-You'll need a celery worker running...
+You'll need a celery worker running as well as rabbitmq.

 $ gunicorn -b 0.0.0.0:8000 wooster.wsgi:application
 $ celery -A wooster worker -l info